What Is EBR (Executive Business Review)?

 What is the difference between an EBR and a QBR?

 QBRs are operational reviews (quarterly, with managers, focused on metrics and next-quarter plans).
 EBRs are strategic reviews (semi-annual or annual, with executives, focused on long-term partnership vision and business outcomes).
+This is a common area of focus for customer success teams working to improve their approach to EBR (Executive Business Review).

 Who should attend an EBR?

 On the customer side: VP or C-level sponsor, plus the operational champion.
 On your side: CSM, CS leader, and ideally a product or company executive.
 The seniority should be matched or slightly elevated on your side.
+This is a common area of focus for customer success teams working to improve their approach to EBR (Executive Business Review).

 How often should EBRs happen?

 Semi-annually or annually for strategic accounts.
 EBRs require significant preparation and executive time, so they should be reserved for accounts where the investment is justified by ARR and strategic importance.
+This is a common area of focus for customer success teams working to improve their approach to EBR (Executive Business Review).